CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If an unexpected token is encountered while parsing the function body.

 **parse_if_statement**

-Parses an `if` statement in the shader code.
    - **Description**: This method processes an `if` statement by extracting the condition, the body of the `if` block, and optionally the `else` block if present.
 It constructs an `IfNode` object representing the parsed `if` statement, including its condition and the corresponding bodies for the `if` and `else` branches.
    - **Parameters**: None.
    - **Returns**: